 The Department of Public Safety is the support mechanism for first line response as the 'glue' that holds the safety of responders and ultimately, the community.
 Heightened emphasis in homeland security planning and response has increased demands and regulations on public safety personnel.
-Capital projects comply with Monroe County's Vision "that each investment made in the infrastructure and end-user functionality be coordinated and used as a system multiplier, not just an addon."
-The strategic vision encourages an open architecture with redundancy, reliability, ease of interconnecting with other systems and upgrading, and intelligent asset management based on enduser need.

-Monroe County has begun negotiations and project planning with the selected vendor for the replacement of the Computer Aided Dispatch System at Emergency Communications Department/911 Center.
-The Public Safety Integrated Management Information System project will allow the consultant to explore options to integrate systems such as the Jail Management System, Records Management Systems, Mobile Data Technology System, etc. The Computer Aided Dispatch System serves as the core of the 9-1-1 structure by taking information from the phone system and moves events and dispatch data between call-takers and dispatchers.
+Monroe County has begun the design phase of the replacement of the Computer Aided Dispatch System at Emergency Communications Department/911 Center.
+The Public Safety Integrated Management Information System project will integrate systems such as the Jail Management System, Records Management Systems, Mobile Data Technology System, etc. The Computer Aided Dispatch System serves as the core of the 9-1-1 structure by taking information from the phone system and moves events and dispatch data between call-takers and dispatchers.